 \subsubsection{BERT Embedding}

-Different job titles can refer to the same position.
-For example ``Data Analyst'' vs ``Data Scientist''.
-To alleviate this challenge, we learn the semantic embeddings of the input job titles via the well-known pretrained BERT \cite{devlin2018bert}.
-Specifically, we use the pretraind DistilRoBERTa on Sentence-BERT \cite{reimers-2019-sentence-bert} due to its efficiency and effectiveness.
+To address the issue of different job titles referring to the same position (\eg, ``Data Analyst'' vs ``Data Scientist''), we learn the semantic embeddings of the input job titles using the pre-trained BERT \cite{devlin2018bert}.
+Specifically, we use the pre-trained DistilRoBERTa on SBERT \cite{reimers-2019-sentence-bert} due to its efficiency and effectiveness.

-Figure \ref{fig:bert} shows the architecture for BERT embedding.
-For each input job title, we use the BERT-base uncased tokenizer to first tokenize the input job titles into wordpieces.
-Then, we use the pretrained BERT-base uncased embeddings to obtain the embeddings \bertembed of the [CLS] token as final representations of the input job title.
+The architecture for the BERT embedding is illustrated in Figure \ref{fig:bert}.
+For each input job title, we first tokenize it into wordpieces using the BERT-base uncased tokenizer.
+Then, we use the pretrained BERT-base uncased embeddings to obtain the embeddings \bertembed of the [CLS] token as the final representations of the input job title.